mleoking/LeoReference/program/LeoGitNote.md

+# Git notes

-# First time github git terminal setup
+## First time github git terminal setup

 Your first time with git and github
 If you’ve never used git or github before, there are a bunch of things that you need to do.
 It’s very well explained on github, but repeated here for completeness.